-He has appeared as lead counsel for the Crown in excess of 130 conviction, sentence and pre-trial appeals in the Court of Appeal, including on Solicitor-General appeals.
+He has appeared as lead counsel for the Crown in more than 200 conviction, sentence and pre-trial appeals in the Court of Appeal, including on Solicitor-General appeals.

 In 2006 Brett spent six months practising as an Acting Crown Prosecutor at the Office of the Director of Public Prosecutions in Sydney, Australia, when he participated in a professional exchange programme.
-Brett prosecuted a variety of matters as sole counsel including sexual violation, serious violence and aggravated robbery.
+Brett prosecuted a variety of matters as sole counsel including sexual violation and serious violence.

 LLB (Hons), University of Auckland